- Program Code:3223

-Centennial College's Mobile Applications Development program ensures you develop the necessary skills to enter the fast-growing mobile software applications ("apps") development market.
+Centennial College's Mobile Applications Development program will ensure you'll develop the necessary skills to enter the fast-growing mobile software applications ("apps") development market.

-The knowledge you gain in this college technology program is applied in a capstone project to develop mobile apps for business, gaming, health care, social networks, the internet of things and other areas of interest to which your imagination takes you.
+You'll apply the knowledge you gain in this college technology program to a capstone project during which you'll develop mobile apps for business, gaming, health care, social networks, the Internet of Things and other areas of interest to which your imagination takes you.